 If you change a relationship code in such a way, the child will be allocated to the adult's benefit unit as their dependant.
 If the check is suppressed however, the person will be allocated to their own Benefit Unit.
 A 16-19 year old in full-time further education who is married or cohabiting will be allocated to the BU of their spouse/cohabitee as their partner.

-- c) Children aged 16 -19 not in full-time further education or in government employment training, and young people aged 20 or over are treated as adults, in a Benefit Unit of their own (or with partner).
-No Child Benefit will be received for them. - d) Foster children (16+): if covered by a Local Authority maintenance allowance, will be treated as separate Benefit Unit. - e) Foster children under 16: treated as a) above.
+d) Foster children (16+): if covered by a Local Authority maintenance allowance, will be treated as separate Benefit Unit.

-Tenure
+e) Foster children under 16: treated as a) above.

 ?
 Tenure